ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Notation and definitions

 As will be seen in Section \ref{sec:methods}, Expression \eqref{aroc2} is very convenient when it comes to estimating the AROC curve.
 Also, it emphasises that the AROC curve at a FPF of $p$ is the overall TPF when the thresholds used for defining a positive test result are covariate-specific and chosen to ensure that the FPF is $p$ in each subpopulation defined by the covariate values.

-In contrast to the pooled ROC curve (see Expression \eqref{ROC}) and the covariate-specific ROC curve (see Expression \eqref{ROCConditional}), the AROC curve cannot be expressed in terms of the (conditional) CDFs of the test in each group.
+In contrast to the pooled ROC curve (see Expressions \eqref{ROC} and \eqref{ROC_TNF}) and the covariate-specific ROC curve (see Expressions \eqref{ROCConditional} and \eqref{ROCConditional_TNF}), the AROC curve (and its $270^\circ$ rotation) cannot be expressed in terms of the (conditional) CDFs of the test in each group.
 This does not, however, preclude the possibility of defining AROC-based summary accuracy measures, yet more care is needed.
 Thus, for the AROC curve, the area under the AROC, as well as the partial areas and YI are expressed as follows

-Note, in particular, that the expressions for both the partial area under the AROC curve over a range of TPFs and for the YI are defined in terms of the AROC curve.
+Note, in particular, that the expressions for both the partial area under the AROC curve over a range of TPFs (see also Figure \ref{pAUCs}) and for the YI are defined in terms of the AROC curve.
 For the YI, once the value that achieves the maximum in \eqref{YIAROC} is calculated, say $p^{*}$, covariate-specific threshold values can be obtained as follows

 Note that, by construction, these threshold values will ensure that the FPF is $p^{*}$ in each subpopulation defined by the covariate values; however, the TPF may vary with the covariate values, i.e.,